jf-horton/Chefsaid-Mobile-App/README.md

 should be self-explanatory.

 Deploying the app on Android:
-I followed a series of tutorials on Youtube and used the Buildozer on a Linux OS. https://www.youtube.com/playlist?list=PLy5hjmUzdc0l8SKdyS9LNbhZm3AYxrk_p
+I followed a series of tutorials on Youtube and used the Buildozer tool on a Linux OS. https://www.youtube.com/playlist?list=PLy5hjmUzdc0l8SKdyS9LNbhZm3AYxrk_p

 Permissions: